American Fortune M&A Process

 Confidentiality must be a priority in this process.
 Although these targeted buyers are being solicited for their interest for a possible acquisition it does not mean that they should be able to dictate the process.
 These buyers need to be subjected to careful screening for fit and financial capability.
 Those that refuse to cooperate with the qualification process are not real buyers.
 The pre-qualification in a business sale process is a very crucial step in preventing wasted effort as protecting the confidentiality of the business and its information.

-Buyers Preliminary Due-Diligence Stage in a Merger and Acquisition Process
+Buyers Preliminary Due-Diligence Stage in a M&A Process

 Once a buyer has been deemed to be qualified as potentially a good fit for an acquisition of the business next step is the sharing of information procedure by the seller and their business sale advisor.
 American Fortune recommends that the information is shared a piece at a time since this early process stage of review by the buyer may bring about a reconsideration of interest in the business being offered for sale.
 Therefore in sharing too much information in early stages, the seller risks having their business information overexposed to a party posing as a buyer who could someday use such information to the detriment to the seller and their business.